This Is What “Never Settle for Mediocrity” Gets Wrong

 - Emotional presence

-These aren’t side effects of achievement.
-They’re separate needs entirely.
+These aren’t just byproducts of achievement.
+They’re separate human needs altogether.

-And they don’t get stronger just because you’re improving faster.
+And they don’t automatically grow stronger just because you’re improving faster.

-In fact, when life becomes one continuous self-improvement project, those experiences often get pushed aside — as if they can wait until everything is “handled” or “optimized.”
+In fact, when life becomes one ongoing self-improvement project, those experiences often get pushed to the side—as if they can wait until everything is “handled” or “optimized.”

-But they rarely arrive later on their own.
+But they rarely show up later on their own.

-Many motivational messages frame comfort as something dangerous.
+Many motivational messages portray comfort as something dangerous.
+And sometimes, that can be true.

-Comfort can become stagnation when it consistently prevents growth or keeps you from stepping into challenges that matter.
+Comfort can turn into stagnation when it consistently holds you back from growth or keeps you from taking on challenges that genuinely matter.

 But comfort itself isn’t the real problem.